chanilino/wakewom/README.md

 - It powers on the wifi when detects one or more hardware address previously configurated.
 - It powers off the wifi when there is no client connected in a time.
 This time is configurable too.

 It needs tcpdump or tcpdump-mini installed to work.
-It needs that your wifi card suppor monitor mode.
+It needs that your wifi card supports monitor mode.

 ## Install on Openwrt